telerik/maui-docs/controls/collectionview/filtering.md

 The `BooleanFilterDescriptor` is a descriptor which filters by properties of the `System.Boolean` data type.

-It exposes the following properties:
+The descriptor exposes the following properties:

 * `PropertyName`&mdash;Gets or sets the name of the property that is used to retrieve the filter value.
 * `Value`&mdash;Gets or sets the value used in the comparisons.
 This is the right operand of the comparison.